-We have reserved, or will reserve in the future, shares for issuance under our 2017 Stock Plan and our 2023 Incentive Plan.
+We have reserved, or will reserve in the future, shares for issuance under our 2017 Stock Plan and our 2024 Incentive Plan.
 See "Executive Compensation-Equity Incentive Plans."
-Any common stock that we issue, including under our 2017 Stock Plan, our 2024 Incentive Plan or other equity incentive plans that we may adopt in the future, would dilute the percentage ownership held by the investors who purchase common stock in this offering.
+Any common stock that we issue, including under our 2017 Stock Plan, our 2024 Incentive Plan, including the issuance of the New Equity Awards, or other equity incentive plans that we may adopt in the future, would dilute the percentage ownership held by the investors who purchase common stock in this offering.
 In the future, we may also issue our securities in connection with investments or acquisitions.
-The number of shares of our common stock issued in connection with an investment or acquisition could constitute a material portion of our then-outstanding shares of our common stock.
+The number of shares of our common stock issued in connection with an investment or acquisition could constitute a material portion of our thenoutstanding shares of our common stock.
 Any issuance of additional securities in connection with investments or acquisitions may result in additional dilution to you.

-In addition, concurrently with this offering, we are offering Units, plus an additional Units if the underwriters in that offering exercise their over-allotment option to purchase additional Units in full.
-Unless settled earlier as described below, each purchase contract that is a component of a Unit being will settle automatically on the mandatory settlement date into between shares of our common stock, and subject to certain anti-dilution adjustments.
-Based on the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and assuming the maximum number of shares issuable upon automatic settlement of such purchase contracts, up to shares of common stock (or up to shares if the underwriters in the Concurrent Offering exercise in full their option to purchase additional Units) are issuable upon settlement of the purchase contracts, subject to certain anti-dilution adjustments.
+In addition, concurrently with this offering, we are offering 8,000,000 Units, plus an additional 1,200,000 Units if the underwriters in that offering exercise their over-allotment option to purchase additional Units in full.
+Unless settled earlier as described below, each purchase contract that is a component of a Unit being will settle automatically on the mandatory settlement date into between 3.2733 and 3.8461 shares of our common stock, subject to certain anti-dilution adjustments.
+Based on the initial public offering price of \$13.00 per share and assuming the maximum number of shares issuable upon automatic settlement of such purchase contracts, 30,768,800 shares of common stock (or 35,384,120 shares if the underwriters in the Concurrent Offering exercise in full their option to purchase additional Units) are issuable upon settlement of the purchase contracts, subject to certain anti-dilution adjustments.
 See "Tangible Equity Units Offering."
 For a discussion of dilutive impact to the investors in this offering after giving effect to the concurrent offering of the Units, see "Dilution."